GetThematic/posthog-tours/README.md

     "feature-flag-key": {
       // This key must match a PostHog feature flag
       name: "My Feature Tour",
-      steps: [
-        {
-          title: "Welcome to the new feature!",
-          content: "This is a guided tour of our new feature.",
-          target: ".feature-element", // CSS selector for the element
+      target: ".feature-element", // CSS selector for the element to highlight
-          properties: "bottom",
-        },
-      ],
       onEligible: (element, tourId) => {
         // Custom callback when tour becomes eligible to show
         // Implementation of your tour UI goes here